vimeo/psalm/docs/supported_annotations.md

 ### Class constants

-Psalm supports a special meta-type for `MyClass::class` constants.
+Psalm supports a special meta-type for `MyClass::class` constants, `class-string`, which can be used everywhere `string` can.

-Given a function with a `string` parameter `$class_name`, you can use the annotation `@param class-string $class_name` to tell Psalm make sure that the function is always called with a `::class` constant in that position.
+For example, given a function with a `string` parameter `$class_name`, you can use the annotation `@param class-string $class_name` to tell Psalm make sure that the function is always called with a `::class` constant in that position:

-So given

 ```php
 class A {}